How long have you been in business?

 - Very small footprint (1T bit cell)

-- Very scalable with process – available from 180nm to 20nm including BCD and HV nodes and we are developing 1T-OTP macros for FinFET architecture.
+- Very scalable with process – available from 180nm to 16nm, including SOI, FD-SOI, BCD, HV, and other specialty nodes and FinFET architectures.
+We are developing 1T-NVM for FinFETs below 16nm as well

 - Field programmable